Having to manage multiple clients, outreach campaigns, and teams can be stressful. But it is also usually a good sign.

 The time is right, and you’re ready to send your second batch of outreach messages to your newly added leads.

 How do you do that without including the ones you’ve already contacted before?

 A quick way to do that is to use the quick alerts button (lightning bolt when setting up an auto campaign).

-Choose the correct prospect list you want to send your outreach emails to, the email address you will use to send your emails, and your preferred email template.
+Choose the correct lead list you want to send your outreach emails to, the email address you will use to send your emails, and your preferred email template.

 As you go through the campaign setup process, you’ll see a lighting bolt icon below Step 4.

-Toggle the bar to the left if you don’t want to include prospects you’ve previously contacted, and to the right (the bar will turn green) if otherwise.
+Toggle the bar to the left if you don’t want to include leads you’ve previously contacted, and to the right (the bar will turn green) if otherwise.